zencart/documentation/content/user/New_User_Topics/overrides.md

 ---
 title: Overrides
 category: new_user_topics
-weight: 1
+weight: 10
 ---
 This article is based on material originally posted by Networkdad, DrByte and other contributors.

-"Template Override" and "Override System" are terms used to describe the collection of files needed to build or YOURTEMPLATEize the look of your cart.
+"Template Override" and "Override System" are terms used to describe the collection of files needed to create your own template to customize the look of your cart.
 Using Overrides allows you to make and save changes to your cart without the fear of losing them when upgrades and patches are released.
 Also See: [The Override System Simplified](/user/template/template_overrides_simplified/).

 **The Override System includes:**

 > Language Files: includes/languages
 >     Module Files: includes/modules
 >     Template Files: includes/templates/template_default
->     Extra Definitions: includes/languages/ENGLISH/extra_definitions
+>     Extra Definitions: includes/languages/YOURLANGUAGE/extra_definitions
 >     Extra Data Files: includes/extra_datafiles

-CAPITALIZED words refer to a folder or language that you choose.
-This article uses /YOURTEMPLATE for your template and ENGLISH for your language.
-Use your own name wherever you see /YOURTEMPLATE.
+**NOTE:** See [Basic Terms](/user/first_steps/basic_terms/) for an explanation of `YOURLANGUAGE` and `YOURTEMPLATE` if these terms are unfamiliar.

-**Note:** be sure to read [How do I create a new YOURTEMPLATE Template?](/user/template/creating_template/).
+**Note:** be sure to read [How do I create a new template?](/user/template/creating_template/)

 Remember only files which have been modified should be copied to your /YOURTEMPLATE directory.
 If you do not make modifications, then by default, Zen Cart® will use the default file.